Black Tulip Magnolia

 Magnolia x soulangiana 'Jurmag1' Plant Patent Applied ForItem #5958 USDA Hardiness Zone: 5 - 9

-This is the darkest, most dramatic tulip magnolia of any on the market, with rich, deep burgundy-red 6-inch blooms that appear before the foliage emerges in early spring.
-The small, slender, multi-branched form is outstanding for use as an elegant specimen tree, en masse to form a hedge.
-Makes a fine container plant.
+This is the darkest, most dramatic tulip magnolia of any on the market, with rich, deep burgundy-red six-inch-wide blooms that appear before the foliage emerges in early spring.
+The small, slender, multi-branched form is outstanding for use as an elegant specimen tree, en masse to form a hedge, or as a container plant.
 Deciduous.

-- OverviewLight Needs:Full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Moderate growing; reaches 15 to 20 ft. tall, 6 to 10 ft. wide.
+- OverviewLight Needs:Full sunWatering Needs:Water deeply, regularly - weekly, or more in extreme heat or containers.Average Landscape Size:Moderate growing; reaches 15 to 20 ft. tall, 6 to 10 ft. wide.

 - DetailBotanical Pronunciation:mag-NOH-li-a sew-lan-gee-AH-naDeciduous/evergreen:DeciduousGrowth rate:ModerateAverage landscape size:Moderate growing; reaches 15 to 20 ft. tall, 6 to 10 ft. wide.Foliage color:GreenBlooms:Early SpringFlower color:Purplish-pinkPatent Act:Asexual reproduction of plants protected by the Plant Patent Act is prohibited during the life of the patent.Design IdeasThis smaller yet exquisite dark flowering magnolia is the ideal early spring specimen for a close range focal point.
 Provides a vital seasonal accent tree integrated into foundation plantings.
 Well sized for edges of perennial borders or mixed borders with a background of tall, dark evergreens.
 Vital in pairs in the formal or Colonial composition and with federal style architecture.
 Superior urban front yard tree for high attention in the early season.
 Beautifully featured as a backdrop to flowering shrubs such as Rhododendrons, Camellias or Azaleas.
 Contributes a note of elegance in historic institutional plantings.Companion PlantsHydrangea (Hydrangea); Lily-of-the-Valley Shrub (Pieris); Camellia (Camellia); Azalea (Azalea); Clethra (Clethra)